How to help poor? what is the best way in your view?

 I am speaking of on a continual basis such as shelters, welfare (for those who are not disabled), even help to third world countries.
 While it is wonderful that this country is so willing to help others, I believe we are further crippling our own nation by simply giving hand-outs.
 Education is the greatest gift that you can give and we all have something to learn from each other.
 If we pooled some of the funds that go into these types of shelters and use it to start free business classes and basic education for those who need it then it could only improve the economics of this group who utilize the services.
 The bottom line is that you can not help someone who doesn't want to help themselves.
 You can only help cripple them more.
 If they are willing to help themselves then that is where these types of programs can make a big difference.
 It isn't hard to tell who wants to help themselves and just needs the means to do it from those who simply want to feed off of others' kindness.

 When my husband and I were over the road in the truck for 6 years, it was easy to tell if someone was truly in need.
 We kept a supply of pop-lid canned soups and crackers, plastic spoons and napkins.
 Whenever someone approached wanting money for food, we offered them the meal.
 If they turned it down, we knew that they really didn't want the food but cash to buy drugs or alcohol.
 If they accepted gratefully, we knew that they really were in need and would buy them a hot meal.
 If you just give to anyone who walks up to you on the street, whether you realize it or not, you could very well be adding to the drug problem that they already have.
-So try to develope a way that you can be sure you are giving to those truly in need and not just out there begging for their next fix.
+So try to developed a way that you can be sure you are giving to those truly in need and not just out there begging for their next fix.

 I know that this will not be a "quick fix" but then nothing is.
 These people didn't reach this point overnight and it will not be fixed overnight.
 But I do believe that it can be greatly improved by simply offering something more long term than just a hot meal and a cot.
 It just takes some planning and patience.